Douglas MacArthur: Early life and education

-A military brat, Douglas MacArthur was born 26 January 1880, at Little Rock Barracks in Arkansas, to Arthur MacArthur Jr., a U.S. Army captain, and his wife, Mary Pinkney Hardy MacArthur (nicknamed "Pinky").
-Arthur Jr. was a son of Scottish-born jurist and politician Arthur MacArthur Sr. Arthur Jr. received the Medal of Honor for his actions with the Union Army in the Battle of Missionary Ridge during the American Civil War, and was promoted to lieutenant general.
-Pinky came from a prominent Norfolk, Virginia, family.
-Two of her brothers had fought for the South in the Civil War, and refused to attend her wedding.
-MacArthur is also distantly related to Matthew C. Perry, a Commodore of the U.S. Navy.
-Arthur and Pinky had three sons, of whom Douglas was the youngest, following Arthur III (born 1876), and Malcolm (1878).
+A military brat, Douglas MacArthur was born 26 January 1880, at Little Rock Barracks in Arkansas, to Arthur MacArthur Jr., a U.S. Army captain, and Mary Pinkney Hardy MacArthur (nicknamed "Pinky").
+Arthur Jr. received the Medal of Honor for his actions with the Union Army in the Battle of Missionary Ridge during the American Civil War, and was promoted to lieutenant general.
+Arthur and Pinky had three sons, of whom Douglas was the youngest, following Arthur III and Malcolm.
 The family lived on a succession of Army posts in the American Old West.
 Conditions were primitive, and Malcolm died of measles in 1883.
-In his memoir, Reminiscences, MacArthur wrote "I learned to ride and shoot even before I could read or write—indeed, almost before I could walk and talk."
+In his memoir, MacArthur wrote "I learned to ride and shoot even before I could read or write—indeed, almost before I could walk and talk."
 Douglas was extremely close with his mother and often considered a "mama's boy".
 Until around age eight, she dressed him in skirts and kept his hair long and in curls.